Kerry Washington: “There Was A Lot Of Toxicity In My Life”

-We’ve watched her in various films like Ray, Save the Last Dance (my personal favorite) and Django Unchained where she displays her versatility, and now she not only dominates Thursday nights as Olivia Pope, she’s made history as the first African American female lead for a network in over 40 years.
+We’ve watched her in various films like Ray, Save the Last Dance (my personal favorite) and Django Unchained where she displays her versatility, and now she dominated Thursday nights for years as Olivia Pope, by making history as the first African American female lead for a network in over 40 years.

 “The life of an artist is always up and down,” Kerry said in an interview with Forbes.
 “And I’ve had moments in my career where I’ve been a part of extremely high profile projects like Ray, and quieter, more different years maybe, where I’ve decided to focus on Broadway or other projects.
 I think sometimes artists are afraid to take those risks, to really go in new directions creatively because you don’t know if the people in your life will stand by you professionally.”